yashviraja9/YashvisBookStore/YashvisBookStore/README.txt

 modify the startup page to delete options => options.SignIn.RequireConfirmedAccount = true and create repository on GitHub with name YashvisBookStore.

-Now open https://bootswatch.com and select one of theme and download it and save it as bootstrap_new.csse.
+Now open https://bootswatch.com and select one of cosmo theme and download it and save it as bootstrap_new.csse.
 In  project wwwrooot/li/bootstrap/css/ add this file.
 Open views/chared/_Layout.cshtml change the file name in link tag.
 Update the changes to github repository.